 It is not a legal requirement to take out landlord insurance, though some mortgage lenders will make it a requirement of a buy-to-let loan.

-Certain landlord insurance policies will cover the lost earnings if for any reason the property becomes damaged and can’t be rented for a period, if you have a gap between tenants or your tenants fail to pay rent.
+Specific landlord insurance policies will cover the lost earnings if the property becomes damaged and can’t be rented for a period if you have a gap between tenants or your tenants fail to pay rent.

 - There are vastly varying degrees of cover